PeteMaina/Convival-python-codes/README.md

 - Code to download youtube videos with just a link
 - Checking the rating of any movies with designed UI
 - Tictactoe game
-- python jokes for progrmmers
+- python jokes for programmers
 - OCR for detecting text in screenshots

 etc...